Dealing with Depression-Related Stigma

 - If you’re thinking about revealing your diagnosis, remember that it may be easier to start with “selective disclosure.”

 - Join friendly and reputable organizations that advocate for people with mental illness.
-Serani lists BringChange2Mind, the StigmaBusters of the National Alliance on Mental Illness, Sane or Shift.
+Serani lists BringChange2Mind, the StigmaBusters of the National Alliance on Mental Illness, or Sane.

 - Help kids and teens understand the upsides and downsides of disclosing their diagnosis.
 According to Serani, because they tend to be more open about personal information, they’re also more vulnerable to being stigmatized.